mltang2/Open-Source-LLM-Research/README.md

 \
 Above is the link to the Google Colab.
 Essentially, this notebook gives a template to automate setting up and quantizing a model.
 The template does this by handling model loading, environment setup, model quantization, and finally uploading the model to hugginface.

+Up until now, we had been using pre fine tuned models to use on ollama.
+Our last step was to actually fine tune a model.